FUNExtreme/barkup/README.md

 ### DigitalOcean

-The S3 storer puts the exported file into a bucket at a specified directory. **Note,** you shouldn't use your global AWS credentials for this.
-Instead, [create bucket specific credentials via IAM.](http://blogs.aws.amazon.com/security/post/Tx3VRSWZ6B3SHAV/Writing-IAM-Policies-How-to-grant-access-to-an-Amazon-S3-bucket)
+The DigitalOcean storer puts the exported file into a space at a specified directory.

 **Usage**